Datavirke/datavirke.dk/content/posts/bare-metal-kubernetes-part-3-encrypted-gitops-with-fluxcd/index.md

 ## Configuring Flux to use the key
 The guide assumes that you're configuring a new repository and therefore wants you to create a new source, but what we want is to allow our existing repository to support decryption.

 Decryption is a feature of Flux Kustomizations, so we'll have to specify the decryption secret as part of that resource.
-In the mean time we can ensure that secrets created with `sops` in our flux repository are automatically encrypted in a way that both flux and I can decrypt it.
+In the meantime we can ensure that secrets created with `sops` in our flux repository are automatically encrypted in a way that both flux and I/we/the team can decrypt it.
 For this purpose we'll add a `.sops.yaml` file to the root of the repository:
 ```yaml
 # .sops.yaml
 ---